Archive for the ‘Journal Entries’ Category

 Africa’s Big Six…!

-Then in 2010, 2011 and 2012, I made four trips to Kenya in Africa and collected images from ten protected areas including the Masai Mara National Reserve that was first on the list, followed by Lake Nakuru, Samburu, Amboseli, Tsavo East, Tsavo West national parks, Taita and Shimba Hills wildlife sanctuaries, Sweetwaters private reserve and finally, Nairobi National Park capturing the ‘The Big Six’ which includes the elephant, rhino, buffalo, lion, leopard and hippo while on safari.
-The hippo is included on this list because they take a serious toll on humans that get in their way.
+Then in 2010, 2011 and 2012, I made four trips to Kenya in Africa and collected images from ten protected areas including the Masai Mara National Reserve that was first on the list, followed by Lake Nakuru, Samburu, Amboseli, Tsavo East and Tsavo West national parks, Taita and Shimba Hills wildlife sanctuaries, Sweetwaters private reserve and finally, Nairobi National Park capturing the ‘The Big Six’ which includes the elephant, rhino, buffalo, lion, leopard and hippo while on safari.
+The hippo is included in this list because they take a serious toll on humans that get in their way and are one of the most dangerous animals in Africa.
 Kenya has done a great job in preserving its wildlife heritage and hopefully one day I will return.

 India’s Big Six…!

 India was next on my radar and my first trip happened in April 2013, then again in November 2014 and two trips last year (Feb-Mar & November, 2015).
-So far, I have visited the most famous protected areas in India consisting of Kaziranga, Ranthambore, Corbett, Tadoba, Kanha, Pench and Satpura national parks and tiger reserves.
+So far, I have visited the most famous protected areas in India consisting of Kaziranga, Ranthambore, Bandhavgarh, Corbett, Tadoba, Kanha, Pench and Satpura national parks and tiger reserves.
 The ‘Big Six’ list includes elephant, Indian rhino, wild water buffalo, gaur, tiger and the leopard were photographed.
-These creatures still thrive on the sub-continent in good numbers.
-Hunting back in the old days was carried out primarily by the British and India Royal Maharajahs, which almost wiped out many species especially the tiger.
-However, the country has done an amazing job of saving this species from the brink of extinction for people from around the world to see.
-Most notably the tiger thrives and the balance of nature is still fairly intact.

-As I said previously, I began what will be my last profession in life when I picked up a camera two decades ago.
+In 1995, I began what will be my last profession in life when I picked up a camera some two decades ago.
 Photographing wildlife is the greatest thing I have ever accomplished in my 70-odd years on the planet.
 It has been a journey of discovery and rediscovery, and sometimes I wish I could have started wildlife photography when I first came to Thailand in 1964.
 The jungles and teak forests were absolutely teaming with wild creatures from Asian elephants down to tree shrews.
 Birds, reptiles, amphibians plus insects and spiders were also found in great numbers.

-Conclusion: It is my opinion and utmost worry that some of these ecosystems found in Thailand, Kenya and India is in jeopardy from human influences.
-Certain species have gone into serious decline or even become extinct due to the human population explosion, and expansion into these wild places.
+Conclusion: It is my opinion and utmost worry that some of these ecosystems and large mammals found in Thailand, Kenya and India are in jeopardy from human influences.
+Certain species have gone into serious decline or have even become locally extinct due to the human population explosion, and expansion into these wild places.
 Therefore, more is needed to protect and save the natural wonders of ‘Planet Earth’ from annihilation by the human element before it is too late.
-A thousand percent increase in preservation, forest management, more personnel and rangers on the ground plus funds is the only answer.
+A thousand percent increase in preservation, forest management, more personnel and rangers on the ground plus more funds is the only answer.
 But with so many obstacles in the mix, I remain optimistic about wildlife in many forests of the future.
-As the natural biospheres undergo serious threats and changes to their integrity, the road to extinction is at hand.
+As the natural biospheres undergo serious threats and changes to their integrity by humans, the road to extinction is at hand for many.

 However, saving wildlife and the protected areas where they live with good security and enforcement must be implemented and is the key to the animal’s future survival in places like Kaziranga National Park in Assam, northeast India.
-Here, most guards are armed with a .303 service rifle and extreme measures are upheld to the letter; poachers are dealt with swiftly and in a deadly manner.
-Because of the stringent rules and protection, there are only 2,400 Great Indian rhinos, 1,300 wild water buffalo, 1,000 elephants and one of the highest tiger densities in the world with over 100 big cats living in a smallish (840 sq. kilometers) park.
-Kaziranga is a true role-model for real wildlife conservation around the world in desperate times.
-As more and more disappears from the wild, tougher rules and regulations is the only way to guarantee future survival…!
+Here, most guards are armed with a .303 service rifle and extreme measures are upheld to the letter; poachers are dealt with swiftly and in a deadly manner in some cases.
+Because of the stringent rules and protection, there are 2,400 Great Indian rhino, 1,300 wild water buffalo, 1,000 elephant and one of the highest tiger densities in the world with over 100 big cats living in a smallish (840 sq. kilometers) park.
+Kaziranga is the true role-model for real wildlife conservation around the world in desperate times.
+As more and more creatures disappear from the wild, tougher rules and regulations is the only way to guarantee their future survival…!

 THE TRIP: STATE BY STATE…!